streamlit/streamlit/docs/getting_started.md

 ### Display data and tables

 There are a few ways to display data (tables, arrays, data frames) in Streamlit reports.
-In the previous section, you were introduced to `streamlit.write()`, which can be used to write anything from text to tables.
+In the previous section, you were introduced to `st.write()`, which can be used to write anything from text to tables.
 Now let's take a look at methods designed specifically for visualizing data.
-You might be asking yourself, "why wouldn't I always you `streamlit.write()`?"
-The main reason is that you can't reuse the slot in the report created by `streamlit.write()`.
-Put simply, you can't update any elements created with `streamlit.write()`.
+You might be asking yourself, "why wouldn't I always you `st.write()`?"
+The main reason is that you can't reuse the slot in the report created by `st.write()`.
+Put simply, you can't update any elements created with `st.write()`.

 Let's create a data frame.
-In this sample, you'll use Numpy to generate a random sample, and the [`streamlit.dataframe()`](api.html#streamlit.dataframe) method to draw the interactive table.
+In this sample, you'll use Numpy to generate a random sample, and the [`st.dataframe()`](api.html#streamlit.dataframe) method to draw the interactive table.

 ```eval_rst
 .. note::